 [if applicable:

-“Transitional Operation” means an operation signed or entered into by the Implementing Partner during the period from 25 October 2023until the Effective Date as listed in Part A of Annex XI that has met the requirements set out in Article 19.]
+“Transitional Operation” means an operation approved and signed by the Implementing Partner during the period from 25 October 2023 until the Effective Date as listed in Part A of Annex XI that has met the requirements set out in Article 19.]

 “Treaty” means the Treaty on the Functioning of the European Union.